Why is the strength of an elastomeric polymer network so low?: Discussions

 As the network is stretched and bonds are broken, the scatter in normal lengths of the shortest paths first narrows, and then broadens (Fig.~\ref{fig:reg_dist_a}).
-Statistically, the tension along each shortest path decreases with the number of bonds along the path.
-A narrow distribution of $\xi$ means more shortest paths contribute significantly to the overall load.
-Conversely, a wide distribution means fewer paths contribute significantly to carry the load.
+Recall that all these shortest paths have the same end-to-end distance ($L_0 \lambda$).
+The shortest paths with longer contour lengths $\xi$ (i.e. containing more bonds along the paths) are subjected to lower tension.
+This statement reflects a statistical consequence of chain elasticity.
+Paths with more bonds (larger $\xi$) can still accommodate deformation entropically and carry a lower tension force.
+In contrast, the shortest (left-tail) paths approach full extension and thus carry the highest tension.
+Therefore, a narrow distribution of $\xi$ means more shortest paths contribute significantly to the overall load.
+Conversely, a wide distribution means fewer paths contribute significantly to carrying the load.
 This coincides with the initial rise of stress with stretch (up to $\lambda = 5$) and the subsequent decrease of stress with stretch (Fig.~\ref{fig:reg_hist_a}).